ChordPro/chordpro/docs/content/Directives-transpose.md

 `{transpose:` _value_ `}`

-This directive indicates that the remainder of the song should be transposed the number of semitones according to the given _value_, which is a number in the range -12 to +12.
-When used at the beginning of a song, the whole song will be transposed.
+This directive indicates that the remainder of the song should be transposed the number of semitones according to the given _value_.
+When used at the beginning of
+a song, the whole song will be transposed.
 When used somewhere in the song it can be used to achieve modulation.